Kinetic Typography

 I used motion, timing, scale, and pacing to bring Baskerville to life, turning the typeface into a dynamic visual experience that showcases its elegance and readability.

-This project explores kinetic typography through an animated type specimen for Baskerville, a serif typeface often associated with books, literature, and traditional print design.
-The goal was to bring the typeface to life through motion while honoring its classic, refined character.
+This project explores kinetic typography through an animated type specimen featuring Baskerville, a serif typeface often associated with books, literature, and traditional print design.
+The goal was to bring the typeface to life through motion while celebrating its classic and refined character.

-This project explores kinetic typography through an animated type specimen for Baskerville, a serif typeface often associated with books, literature, and traditional print design.
-The goal was to bring the typeface to life through motion while honoring its classic, refined character.
+This project explores kinetic typography through an animated type specimen featuring Baskerville, a serif typeface often associated with books, literature, and traditional print design.
+The goal was to bring the typeface to life through motion while celebrating its classic and refined character.

-I chose Baskerville because of its elegant letterforms, strong readability, and connection to old book design.
-To support that feeling, I used a warm, vintage-inspired color palette and music that matched the typeface’s literary and classic aesthetic.
+I chose Baskerville for its elegant letterforms, strong readability, and connection to traditional book design.
+To reinforce that aesthetic, I paired the animation with a warm, vintage-inspired color palette and music that complemented the typeface's timeless personality.

 Through timing, scale, pacing, and movement, the final piece transforms Baskerville from a static typeface into a dynamic visual experience.
-The motion highlights its timeless personality while showing how typography can communicate history, tone, and emotion on screen.
+The animation highlights its enduring character while demonstrating how typography can communicate history, tone, and emotion through motion.

 year